chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

-The syntax above installs the [git-clone](https://github.com/tektoncd/catalog/tree/main/task/git-clone) task from the [tekton hub](https://hub.tekton.dev) repository querying for the latest version with the tekton hub API.
+The syntax above installs the [git-clone](https://github.com/tektoncd/catalog/tree/main/task/git-clone) task from the [tekton hub](https://hub.tekton.dev) repository, querying for the latest version with the tekton hub API.

-You can have multiple tasks in there if you separate them by a comma `,` around an array syntax with bracket:
+You can have multiple tasks in there if you separate them by a comma `,` around an array syntax with brackets:

 ```yaml
 pipelinesascode.tekton.dev/task: "[git-clone, golang-test, tkn]"
 ```

-You can have multiple lines if you add a `-NUMBER` suffix to the annotation, for example :
+You can have multiple lines if you add a `-NUMBER` suffix to the annotation, for example:

 ```yaml
   pipelinesascode.tekton.dev/task: "git-clone"